 Having a towel that dries quickly will come in quite handy if you are a beach-goer, hiking, picnicking, and much more.
 Stay clean and dry with a microfibre fast-dry towel.
 Many have antimicrobial properties as well.

 I am one of those people who can sleep anywhere.
-I doze off on planes, cars, buses, etc. and the worst thing about that is the neck strain that usually accompanies it.
-Sometimes those neck strains can linger causing you serious discomfort during your trip.
+I doze off on planes, cars, buses, etc.; the worst thing about that is the neck strain accompanying it.
+Sometimes those neck strains can linger, causing serious discomfort during your trip.
 A neck pillow helps prevent that by supporting your head when you start to drift off.

-Some of our favourite stores to buy convenient and inexpensive travel accessories are Marshalls & Homesense.
+Some of our favourite stores to buy convenient and inexpensive travel accessories is Marshalls & Homesense.

 Travel compression socks

-Pack a Health and wellness kit for your vacation with the specific things that you typically need and may find useful, and you are sure to have a great vacation.
-These are some of the common items we have needed on our travels, and we hope it helps to guide you to stay healthy on your own trip.
+Pack a Health and wellness kit for your vacation with the specific things that you typically need and may find helpful, and you are sure to have a great holiday.
+These are some of the everyday items we have needed on our travels, and we hope it helps to guide you to stay healthy on your own trip.
 An ounce of prevention is worth a pound of cure.

-For more travel resources and tips, you will want to check out our Travel Resources section.
+For more travel resources and tips on What to Pack when you travel – check out our Travel Resources